RecipesLearn

 • Coffee filters or cheese cloth

-*The grinder is totally optional as you can simply use a knife to cube the trim up; Though, a grinder exposes far more of the fat for rendering purposes and increase your tallow yield.
+*The grinder is optional as you can use a knife to cube the trim up.
+A grinder will expose far more of the fat for rendering purposes and increase your tallow yield.

 Take the Trimmed Meat Out of the Freezer

-If the brisket trim is frozen, allow it to thaw until it’s somewhat malleable.
+If the trim is frozen, allow it to thaw until it’s somewhat malleable.

 If it’s unfrozen, put in a freezer bag and toss in the freezer for 30-60 minutes.